Rafase282/MyFCCWiki/HTML-&-CSS.md

 ```

 ## Import a Google Font
-To import font from Google or any other site, this is the format that you should follow: `<link href="http://fonts.googleapis.com/css?family=Lobster" rel="stylesheet" type="text/css">`
+To import a font from Google or any other site, this is the format that you should follow: `<link href="http://fonts.googleapis.com/css?family=Lobster" rel="stylesheet" type="text/css">`

 ```
 <link href="http://fonts.googleapis.com/css?family=Lobster" rel="stylesheet" type="text/css">